TheChymera/Koenigspress/README.md

 A number of these (which we believe are in tune with our design paradigm) are already loaded under `/source/_includes/custom/head.html`.
 You can add any other font from Google Fonts via that file.
-Of these fonts the ones to be used are specified `/sass/base/_typograpphy.scss` file.
+Of these fonts the ones which the website will actually use to display your content are specified in the `/sass/base/_typograpphy.scss` file.

 ## Contribute

-Please report any glitches or them inconsistencies that may bother you (preferably alongside a link to your website).
+Please report any glitches or theme inconsistencies that may bother you (preferably alongside a link to your website).
-We highly appreciate any forks, pull request, or any other kinds of contributions.
+We highly appreciate forks, hacks, pull request, or any other kinds of contributions.

 ##Meta

 Released under the GPLv3 license.
-Project led by Horea Christian (address all correspondence to: h.chr@mail.ru, or contact via [chymera.eu](http://chymra.eu)).
+Project led by Horea Christian (address all correspondence to: h.chr@mail.ru, or contact via [chymera.eu](http://chymera.eu)).